-Consultations will be carried out with:
+Consultations were carried out with:

-Governors (Governors given the opportunity to read and comment on the policy during a Governor's meeting)

-- Staff (school staff being given the opportunity to read and comment on the policy during a staff meeting) - o Parents (sent for consultation via Parentmail) - Pupils (pupil voice with Y5 and Y6 with Subject Leader) - Wandsworth RSE Consultants (discussed policy and curriculum provision)
+- Governors (Governors given the opportunity to read and comment on the policy during a Governor's meeting) - Staff (school staff being given the opportunity to read and comment on the policy during a staff meeting) - Parents (sent for consultation via Parentmail) - Pupils (pupil voice with Y5 and Y6 with Subject Leader) - Wandsworth RSE Consultants (discussed policy and curriculum provision)

-Consultation will allow for all stakeholders who wish to read and comment on the draft policy.
+Consultation allowed all stakeholders who wish to read and comment on the draft policy.

-Copies will be made readily available to all of these groups during the consultation via Parentmail and copies will be available in the school office.
+Copies were made readily available to all of these groups during the consultation via Parentmail and copies are now available in the school office.

 Every school must deliver the statutory curriculum content, so parent/carer consultation does not provide an opportunity to veto curriculum content.

-Parent and carer views will be listened to, but the school will make decisions as to any changes that may or may not need to be made to the policy.
+Parent and carer views were listened to, but the school made decisions as to any changes that may or may not need to be made to the policy.

-When finalised the policy will be sent to the Pupil Committee of the Governing Board, where if approved, it will be ratified.
+The finalised policy was sent to the Pupil Committee of the Governing Board, where if was approved and ratified.